egirgin/local_chatbot/readme.md

 ![Ollama Multimodal Chat GUI screenshot](assets/image.png)

-Screenshot: Main window of the Ollama Multimodal Chat GUI.

 A local, multi-tabbed, multimodal chatbot frontend for Ollama, built with Python and Tkinter.

 This application provides a clean, modern desktop interface to interact with your local Ollama models.
 It's designed to handle multiple chat sessions at once in a tabbed interface, and it fully supports multimodal (VLM) models by allowing you to attach images, PDFs, and text files to your prompts.